With any business acquisition, we recommend and prepare a comprehensive business acquisition strategy.

 We then proceed to the acquisition agreement and other related documents, which dovetail nicely with the due diligence as much of what comes to light in the course of the due diligence review will later be reflected on the disclosure schedules to the acquisition agreement.

-Then of course as the acquisition agreement is negotiated and finalized, along with the disclosure schedules, we will proceed to prepare the necessary closing documents.
+Then of course as the acquisition agreement is negotiated and finalized, along with the disclosure schedules, we prepare the necessary closing documents.

 Our comprehensive business acquisition action plan details all of these steps at the front end so that the team working on the acquisition knows what to expect from whom and when.